dheeptuck/email_handler/README.md

 email_container.py
 Hosts a class that is used to encapsulte all the information in an email.
 This is used in the email_container.py.
 This also needs to be used if we want to sent an email.

+For the usage of the module refer email_handler_test.py